top of page

 • Register for the iConference during the early-bird period, and participate throughout the entire iConference.

-• Applicants for the Asia Pacific Early Career Colloquium are expected to participate physically in Changchun, China.
+• Applicants for the American Early Career Colloquium are expected to participate physically in Bloomington, Indiana (USA).

-• Applicants outside of Asia Pacific are welcome to participate physically.
+• Applicants outside of the Americas are welcome to participate physically.
 Please indicate your interest in the application.

 Each regional colloquium is projected to be a half-day event, with multiple small group discussions.
 In these colloquia, we will focus on collaborative inquiry and scholarly discourse with peers and a panel of experienced faculty serving as mentors.